muratkeremozcan/cctdd/ch01-ButtonFooter/ButtonFooter.md

 }
 ```

 We can now enhance our selector, and base it on the `label` string.
-We keep `cy.contains('span', label)` to make sure there is a span, but we will do the clicking with our `data-cy` selector, which should fail the test (Red 5).
+We keep `cy.contains(label)` to make sure there is a span, but we will do the clicking with our `data-cy` selector, which should fail the test (Red 5).

 ```tsx
 // src/components/ButtonFooter.cy.tsx